|

 gridiron can also be lowered to make the area more unique.
 After

-the 2004 season, the Rams installed Fieldturf and replaced the
+the 2004 season, the Rams installed Fieldturf and upgraded the

 |